top of page

 How to Prepare a Perfect "Full Bar" for Your Guests

-We would love to chat with you about the size of your wedding and wedding guests to help you determine exactly how many drinks you need to keep your guests enjoying the celebration all night long.
+Are you ready to jump into wedding planning and finalize just how much alcohol to buy for a wedding of your dreams?
+We are here to help!
+We would love to chat with you about your guest count to help determine exactly how many drinks you need to keep your guests enjoying the celebration all night long.
+Coordinating your wedding bar is included in our wedding planning services.
+Contact us today to get started.
+Cheers!

 Comments